videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

 };
 ```

-**`Step 4:`** We will paint the canvas with the Participant Grid which will be visible in the PiP window.
+**`Step 4:`** The next step is to paint the canvas with the Participant Grid, which will be visible in the PiP window.

 ```js
 const getRowCount = (length) => {